Groonir/PiracySources/README.md

-# GroonirsPiracyList
+# PiracySources

-Groonir's list of recommended websites and FOSS programmes for piracy &amp; privacy
+A list of recommended websites and FOSS programmes for piracy &amp; privacy

 > Feel free to [contribute](https://github.com/Groonir/GroonirsPiracyList/issues/new)!